 If you answer yes to one of these questions, it is a sign that religious programming is likely to affect your thinking and values negatively.
 You may support bias and discrimination because you think your beliefs make you superior.
 Some families indoctrinate their children into their religious beliefs.
 We are sorry if you can relate to brainwashing as a child.
 It is your responsibility to fix your thinking because a worldview based on bias and prejudice adversely affects the world.

 If you answer yes to two of these questions, it is a sign that religious programming is likely to become your identity.
 You are susceptible to groupthink manipulation that makes bias and discrimination a part of your accepted worldview.
 You may engage in arguments about why your beliefs are superior.
-It may be difficult to move beyond the boundaries of your current belief system, but you can see how this worldview is unhealthy and harmful.
+It may be challenging to move beyond your current belief system’s boundaries, but you can see how this worldview is unhealthy and harmful.

 If you answer yes to all three questions, it is a sign that religious programming controls your identity, thinking, and values.
 You consider yourself as being a chosen one.
 You can justify acts of violence to protect and further your religious beliefs, including all forms of religious, ethnic, and racial discrimination.
 It includes prejudice against those who have different values and lifestyles.
 You likely classify yourself as a religious fundamentalist.

-It will be most difficult for any facts or logical arguments to change your level of indoctrination.
+It will be most difficult for any facts or logical arguments to change your indoctrination level.
 It is possible but probably only with help.
-The reason you’ll need help is that your identity is your religion.
+You’ll need help because your identity is your religion.
 These tactics are part of the tactics of groupthink manipulation.
 These tactics make you reject any facts or logic that contradict your worldview.

-Many people find the assessment section the hardest part of creating a whole health goal plan.
-However, you need to know where you are now so that you can build a plan that fits your needs.
-Now on to the next section where we will address ways to correct the trajectory of our physical, mental, and spiritual wellness.
+Many people find the assessment section the most challenging part of creating a whole health goal plan.
+However, you need to know where you are now.
+That way, you can build a plan that fits your needs.
+Now on to the next section, we will address ways to correct our physical, mental, and spiritual wellness trajectory.

 Create Realistic Plans and Goals